What if I already have extensive experience operating heavy equipment or as a mechanic technician?+

 6. Pass a Department of Transportation physical exam

 7. Pass a drug test – Drug use is not tolerated in the construction industry where safety is a life and death issue

 What is an Operating Engineer?+

 Operating Engineers are key employees on most construction sites.
-They are responsible for the safe operation and maintenance of the precise and expensive heavy construction equipment; such as cranes, backhoes, loaders, scrapers, bulldozers, rollers, etc. used in the construction of our buildings, factories, roads, dams, power plants and bridges.
+They are responsible for the safe operation and maintenance of the precise and expensive heavy construction equipment; such as cranes, backhoes, loaders, scrapers, bulldozers, rollers, etc. used in the construction of our buildings, factories, roads, dams, power plants, pipelines and bridges.
 Because this occupation takes you outside as opposed to the restricting environment of an indoor job, you must be comfortable working in a wide range of weather conditions.